 Time for Changes

 On May 22, 2017, Vivienne had the 75-minute procedure.
 By 2:00 that afternoon she was napping in her hotel room.
-Four days later, she was on a flight home and then back to work the next day.
+Four days later, she was on a flight home and was able to return to work the next day.

-“After the procedure, I felt like Dr. Kumbhari said I would — there was pain in my stomach area, and I felt a bit nauseated, but it was bearable,” recalls Vivienne.
+“After the procedure, I felt like my doctor said I would — there was pain in my stomach area, and I felt a bit nauseated, but it was bearable,” recalls Vivienne.

 She consumed only liquids until she got home to the Netherlands.
 Since then, she’s eaten whatever she wants — in much smaller portions — focusing on a diet of fish, chicken, dairy, vegetables and fruit.
 But Vivienne says she never feels deprived.